mrd0ll4r/oktopus/README.md

 - -> inserts the entire DAG of that file, plus heuristics for the topmost block, the root of the file DAG
 - This also computes a SHA256 hash of the entire file, as well as multiple alternative CIDs
 - Algorithm:
-  1. (optimization) Check Redis `files` for CID -> skip to 9
+  1. (optimization) Check Redis `files` for CID -> skip to 10
-  2. (optimization) Check Redis for `failed_files` counter -> if >= THRESHOLD skip to 9
+  2. (optimization) Check Redis for `failed_files` counter -> if >= THRESHOLD skip to 10
-  3. Check DB for failed downloads counter -> if >= THRESHOLD skip to 9
+  3. Check DB for failed downloads counter -> if >= THRESHOLD skip to 10
-  4. (optimization) Check DB for file heuristics -> skip to 9
+  4. (optimization) Check DB for file heuristics -> skip to 10
+  5. Estimate file size using references -> if too large, skip to 11
-  5. Download file and run heuristics, hash calculations, alternative CID calculations etc. on it
+  6. Download file and run heuristics, hash calculations, alternative CID calculations etc. on it
-  6. Calculate block-level info for DAG blocks
+  7. Calculate block-level info for DAG blocks
-  7. If failed: Record in DB, record in Redis, requeue to RabbitMQ, return
+  8. If failed: Record in DB, record in Redis, requeue to RabbitMQ, return
-  8. In one transaction:
+  9. In one transaction:
      1. Insert heuristics
      2. Insert alternative CIDs
      3. Insert SHA256 hash of the file
      4. Insert block-level info for DAG blocks
-  9. (optimization) Insert CID into Redis `files`, `blocks`, and `cids`
+  10. (optimization) Insert CID into Redis `files`, `blocks`, and `cids`
-  10. (optimization) Insert DAG CIDs into Redis `cids` and `blocks`
+  11. (optimization) Insert DAG CIDs into Redis `cids` and `blocks`
-  11. ACK to RabbitMQ
+  12. ACK to RabbitMQ
 - (optimization) Marginally faster on the daemon that indexed the block, but probably doesn't matter (because the DAG needs to be fetched)

 #### Queue `directories`